cartheur/wireless-power-laboratory/README.md

 # hp5480-controller
 A project for a controller to advance statistical analysis by a Hewlett-Packard 5480 DSO

+# 141S analyzer restoration
+A project to complete a laboratory exploration into unknown physics territory.
+Fraught with danger to be sure.
+[Here -> 141S.](/media/view.jpg "The instrument in operation")

 ## Background

 This instrument was manufactured by Hewlett-Packard in the years 1968 - 1974.